Create and Use Sample Templates 🧪

 You can also click on Info, then select Show Samples to instantly scroll down to this section.

-Update a Specific Sample to a New Template Version
+Update a specific Sample to latest Template Version

 - Your sample will then be updated to the latest template version, following the rules below with any changes to the template reflected in the sample.

 Update all of your Samples to latest Template Version

 - When viewing the template, select Info, then Update Samples in the sidebar that appears.

 - Click on Update All if you are happy with how updating the template version will affect your samples.